pharmacologie-caen/vigicaen/paper.md

 # Summary

 Advanced methodologies are essential when conducting disproportionality analyses using pharmacovigilance data, as traditional approaches are susceptible to various biases such as reporting bias and confounding.
-The aim of vigicaen is to provide a toolbox for the VigiBase&reg; Extract Case Level database, resolving technical challenges related to the database large size, and providing easier and reproducible access to advanced features.
+The aim of vigicaen is to provide a toolbox for the VigiBase® Extract Case Level database, resolving technical challenges related to the database large size, and providing easier and reproducible access to advanced features.
 The package is built on top of the parquet file format.
 Functions related to drug and adverse event identification, descriptive features such as time to onset, dechallenge and rechallenge outcomes are provided.
 Command line side-effect outputs aim at fast resolving of common issues related to drug and adverse event identification.
 The package is intended for pharmacovigilance practitioners, clinicians and researchers with or without advanced biostatistical skills.
 A graphical output can be produced for routine use, to support daily assessment of causality.

 # Statement of need